BretFisher/browncoat/README.md

   - 202 - v2
   - 203 - v3

-- `/fail` - Returns 500 and exits the Node process with an error code.
+- `/fail` - Returns 500 and exits the Node.js process with an error code.

 - `/togglehealthcheck` = By default the healthcheck URL returns 20x.
 Hitting this URL will cause them to start returning 500.